Why Invest in a PI Syndicate?

 2) Stamp Duty:

-3) Pi annual management fee: 5% pcm charged quarterly
+3) Fully property management (if applicable): 15% pcm charged quarterly

 The structure is tax transparent.
 The companies, as non-trading nominees, have no tax liability and each investor is taxed, if at all, on his or her own share of the income and gain.